 Davor holds a B.A in Neuroscience from Trinity College Dublin and completed his PhD in Cellular and Molecular Neuroscience at UCL in 2017.
-In 2016 Davor worked with in2scienceUK as a Manager with, having roles in advancing the scheme and promoting growth into the future.
+In 2016 Davor worked with in2scienceUK as a Manager, having roles in advancing the scheme and promoting growth into the future.